Meet the Robertsons

 Kenzie was diagnosed with cancer of the soft palate as a young child and, after enduring countless treatments and surgeries, won her battle when she was just 7 years old.
 She joined our Springfield family in 2006 at the age of 16 years, and she has been a Springfielder ever since.

 Out of all our families, Kenzie is our THON veteran - in fact, she attended her 18th THON weekend this past year.
-Now 28, a high school graduate, and cancer-free for more than ten years, Kenzie joins Springfield every year for our Semi-Formal, Homecoming, and Family Carnival.
+Now 28, a high school graduate, and cancer-free for more than ten years, Kenzie joins Springfield every year for Homecoming, Family Carnival, and our end-of-year banquet .
 We also visit her throughout the year, and she's been known to come up to State College frequently to hang out with us!

 An avid writer, Kenzie is in the process of writing her second novel.
 She also spends time volunteering at her local hospital and keeping in touch with her half-sister.
 In addition to this, Kenzie enjoys watching anime videos (we go to Setsucon with her) and listening to music (especially Taylor Swift).
 Springfielders often keep in touch with Kenzie by writing letters back and forth - we love to hear her stories about past THONs and Springfield alumni.